 I would argue that much confusion is evident in the current status and operation of the new Citizens' Assembly on gender issues.
 What specific steps are left in terms of recruiting members, deciding agendas and beginning work?

-Where the assembly model has been effective in the past has been in providing a mechanism for deeper debate while the debate continued separately in the Oireachtas.
+The assembly model has been effective in providing a mechanism for deeper debate while the debate continued separately in the Oireachtas.
 For example, we had an extremely active and effective all-party committee on the eighth amendment.
-It is fair to say it was the ultimate originator of the specific proposal and policy that was put before the people and supported by them that is now on the Statute Book.
+It is fair to say it was the originator of the specific proposal and policy that was put before the people and supported by them and that is now on the Statute Book.
 Perhaps it is narrower than some of the recommendations that came from the Citizens' Assembly, but both were important parts of the working out of the issue.
 Ultimately, the Oireachtas committee had to come to a decision, which it did.
 The three Fianna Fáil members on the committee were instrumental in arriving at the particular proposal that emerged.